b374k/b374k/README.md

 ```
 $ php -f index.php -o myShell.php -p myPassword -s -b -z gzcompress -c 9
 ```
+Don't forget to delete index.php, base, module and all files inside it after you finished.
+Because it is not protected with password so it can be a security threat to your server

 ## Documentation :
 Coming soon